 - Step six: Decorated eggs can be hidden and on display for up to two hours, otherwise the eggs need to be kept in the refrigerator.
 If hiding decorated eggs, put them where they will not come into contact with pets, other animals or birds or lawn chemicals.
 If un-cracked and stored in the refrigerator in their shell, hard-boiled eggs can be safely consumed within seven days.

 And, there’s a good chance your Easter eggs are from an Ohio egg farm!
-Ohio is ranked second in egg farming nationally, producing more than 9 billion eggs each year.
+Ohio is one of the largest egg farming states in the nation producing more than 9 billion eggs each year.

 Enter for your chance to win a $200 grocery gift card from Ohio’s egg farming families for your Easter feast: woobox.com/8tnnmw The deadline to enter is Wednesday, March 28 at midnight.